Why do we need an integration platform?

 Step 2: Comparison among Various iPaaS Once you have shortlisted a few integration platforms or iPaaS based on generic capabilities, it’s time to compare each platform and narrow down further.
 There are various parameters which can help you compare platforms.
 The important parameters are:

 - Architecture.
 You should check if the integration platform has multi-tenant architecture or not.
 Multi-tenant architecture should be more robust and the same for all users/customers of a particular product company.
-With multi-tenant architecture, you will ensure that you are using one version of the integration platform which is used by all of the users or organizations using the respective iPaaS.
+With multi-tenant architecture, you will ensure that you are using one version of the integration platform which is used by all of the users or organizations using the respective integration platform as a service or iPaaS.

 - Ease of Use and Skillset Dependency.
 You should evaluate how easy implementation is of an integration platform.
 You should go with the platform which provides you near to zero coding needs so that you won’t need to hire a dedicated high-cost team to implement and maintain your integrations.
 Nowadays, most of the iPaaS is coming with drag-n-drop UI experience.
 It will help in reducing the implementation time and faster to market.
 It can help in your overall TCO for development and maintenance.